 Multiple Language Translations

-Working with our international resellers, native language versions of PyroSim are available in Chinese Simplified, German, Japanese, Korean, Polish, and Russian.
-We expect that Portuguese (Brazilian) and Spanish will be available soon.
+Working with our international resellers, native language versions of PyroSim are available in Chinese Simplified, French, German, Japanese, Korean, Polish, and Russian.

-For more information, contact our resellers for your region as listed on the Purchase page of the PyroSim web site.
+For more information, contact our resellers for your region as listed on the Purchase page.